aleksispi/aleksispi.github.io/_pages/resilience.md

 **Principle 8: Adaptability.** One must be ready to change ones plans, no matter how well-crafted those planed seemed originally.
 This principle is related to some of the previous ones, e.g. _Principle 7: Specialization vs generalization_; being more of a generalist than a specialist makes it easier to be adaptable to whatever circumstances one my face.
 Note, however, that this principle does _not_ say one should not come up with plans, just that we must be able to adapt those plans depending on what comes our way.

-Having laid out the principles above, in [Episode 4: _The Framework_](https://shows.acast.com/building-up-resilience/episodes/episode-4-the-framework), the overall resilience framework is introduced (**I plan to write more about these in the near future**; for now I just list them below):
+Having laid out the principles above, in [Episode 4: _The Framework_](https://shows.acast.com/building-up-resilience/episodes/episode-4-the-framework), the overall resilience framework is introduced.
+The idea of the proposed framework is to be broad and general enough so that anyone can leverage it, independent of their previous knowledge, experience, circumstances and goals. **I plan to write more about these in the near future**; for now I just list them below:

-**(1) Establish a desired outcome.** This is discussed in detail in [_Episode 5_](https://shows.acast.com/building-up-resilience/episodes/episode-5-establish-your-desired-outcome).
+**(1) Establish a desired outcome.** It's important to lay out one's goals and hopes for what one wants to achieve when following the steps in this resilience framework.
+Not everyone has the goal of surviving as long as possible, no matter what may come (see previous comments about a common mentality in prepper podcasts).
+Some people may for example wish to focus more on enjoying life as much as possible while they still can, and not think as much about future difficulties.
+This topic of establishing ones desired outcome is discussed in detail in [_Episode 5_](https://shows.acast.com/building-up-resilience/episodes/episode-5-establish-your-desired-outcome).
+In that episode, K&K each summarize what conclusions they have respectively reached regarding their desired outcomes.

 **(2) Consider the pillars.**